atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I III ral coynels of a girl upon the Erst
 |»||: ||; ji’l :
 iiijj proposal of such a nature, for a dei
-I! nial. — But never mind it, lewson :
+I! nial. --But never mind it, lewson :
 I I dare Say she will come to: I will
 I talk to her : it is impossible for a girl
 I to stand So m ich in her own light, as